Option #2: Custodial Storage

-Another option for storing your cryptocurrency is a custodial storage solution, such as an online wallet provider like Coinbase or Gemini.
-This outsources the decisions and effort that are required to secure and backup your crypto balances to a third-party company.
+Another option for storing your cryptocurrency is a custodial storage solution, such as an online wallet provider like Coinbase or Kraken.
+This outsources the decisions and effort that are required to secure your crypto to a third-party company.
 Reputable custodial services with good security records are a reasonable option for people with small cryptocurrency holdings, but we also believe self-custody alternatives have evolved to a point of usability where even users with fewer assets can benefit from holding their own keys.

-The cryptocurrency community has a saying “not your keys, not your coins”.
-Many wrongly assume that because a network of third-party custodial banks was the best security solution for the older fiat system, this third party custody model will also work best for cryptocurrencies.
+The cryptocurrency community has a saying “not your keys, not your coins.”
+Many wrongly assume that because a network of third-party custodial banks was the best security solution for the legacy financial system, this third-party custody model will also work best for cryptocurrencies.
 But cryptocurrencies have substantially different properties than fiat.
-In our opinion, the risk of holding coins with a trusted third party is unacceptably high for large crypto balances.
+In our opinion, the risk of holding coins with a trusted third party is unacceptably high for users with large balances.
 Here are some reasons to avoid them:

-A big target.
-Online services run network-connected machines responsible for holding millions or even billions of dollars worth of crypto, and that responsibility is not distributed to their users through self-custody, making them a honeypot.
+- A big target.
+Custodial services are responsible for holding millions or even billions of dollars worth of crypto, and that responsibility is not distributed to their users through self-custody, making them a honeypot.
 They are under constant attack by clever attackers from all over the world.
 These attacks come not only from individual hackers, but directly from nation states.

-Account freezes and seizure.
+- Account freezes and seizure.
 A custodial storage service has the ability to deny you access to your funds.
 This might happen for several reasons.
 Your account could get flagged by automated fraud prevention algorithms.
 Government agents could choose to confiscate your funds.
-This might sound farfetched, but precedents exist, such as when Cypress conducted a bank deposit seizure in 2010 or the 1933 seizure of monetary gold in the United States.
+This might sound far fetched, but precedents exist, such as when Cyprus conducted a bank deposit seizure in 2010 or the 1933 seizure of monetary gold in the United States.
 In times of economic turmoil, seizing cryptocurrency deposits could become appealing to legal authorities.